Are Your Pipes Protected?

 If you feel that your home’s plumbing system is not properly insulated, you should consult a plumbing professional immediately.
 Here are some important things you should know about pipe insulation:

-Obviously, outdoor pipes should be insulated, but even exposed pipes in your home can freeze if the temperature gets low enough.
-Be sure to look over pipes in the basement, attic, crawl spaces, under sinks, in utility rooms or garages, and in the laundry room and insulate them.
-If you should lose power during a winter storm or go on vacation during a cold snap, you could be forced to deal with the consequences of frozen or burst pipes.
+Outdoor pipes should be insulated, but even exposed pipes in your home can freeze if the temperature gets low enough.
+Be sure to look over pipes in the basement, attic, crawl spaces, under sinks, in utility rooms or garages, and the laundry room and insulate them.
+If you lose power during a winter storm or go on vacation during a cold snap, you could be forced to deal with the consequences of frozen or burst pipes.

 Believe it or not, insulating pipes can significantly impact your overall energy consumption.
 As utility costs rise and amid growing concerns about the environment, homeowners all over the country are paying more attention to how they use energy.
 Proper insulation around pipes limits heat transfer and provides a vapor barrier against moisture, which improves the thermal efficiency of your home and saves you money.

 Poorly insulated pipes allow water to condense, which leaves pipes susceptible to standing water that can freeze in cold weather.
 This can cost you thousands of dollars in water damage to walls, ceilings, floors, and furniture.
 Condensation can also speed the deterioration of pipes, causing erosion, leaks, cracks, and gaps.
 By adding a bit of extra insulation, you can eliminate the potential for water damage from burst pipes and erosion.